fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 	<summary>The Beast appears on the Earth</summary>
 The Beast will come out at that time. and it will leave marks on people as believer or non-believer.

+The Beast of the Earth (Arabic: دَابَّة الأَرْض, romanized: Dābbat al-Arḍ), in Islamic eschatology, will be one of the signs of the coming of the Last Day.
+It will appear before or after the sun rises in the west, where the Beast will be sighted for the very first time.
+The Beast is mentioned in the Quran (in Sura An-Naml) and is also mentioned in the ahadith, which expand upon the characteristics of the beast.
+Islamic tradition holds that the Beast will precipitate the death of all true believers and the removal of the Quran from the world.
+The Qur'an mentions that the Beast will address the unbelievers and admonish them for their lack of attention towards God:

+    And when the Word is fulfilled against them (the unjust), we shall produce from the earth a beast to (face) them: He will speak to them, for that mankind did not believe with assurance in Our Signs.
+    Quran 27:82

+Some ahadith say that the Beast will be one of the first major signs of the Last Day, along with the sun rising in the west.

 </details>

 <details>